ggandor/lightspeed.nvim/README.md

 in the trigger key right away, to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.

+To get an experience somewhat similar to bi-directional search, you can switch the search direction on the fly by pressing `<tab>` after invoking `s`/`x` motions.

 ## 🌜 Contributing